44-Page Dental Template Customisation in 40 Days — White-Label for a US Marketing Agency

 How We Did It

 2. QA cycle at template-customisation scale.
 A clean template customisation is not “build once, review once”.
 It is “build, QA, adjust, QA, adjust”.
-The agency tracked 290+ items across two issue-backlog tabs (105 SEO findings and 186 CX findings), of which the majority were reconciled through the shared fix loop before handoff.
-This volume is not a sign of instability; it is the discipline that separates a templated site that looks “roughly right” from one that matches the design.
+The agency tracked 290+ items across two issue-backlog tabs (105 SEO findings and 186 CX findings), of which we reconciled the majority through the shared fix loop before handoff.
+This volume is not a sign of instability; it is the checking that separates a templated site that looks “roughly right” from one that matches the design.

 The principle behind this is simple: on a templated build, the QA loop is where the value is delivered.
 A shorter QA cycle is a weaker match to the design, not a faster delivery.

 3. Customisation without drift.
-Over the course of the project, every change we made to the branded template — whether to a page layout, a section component, or a style token — was documented against the Figma reference.
+Over the course of the project, we documented every change we made to the branded template — whether to a page layout, a section component, or a style token — against the Figma reference.
 No customisation “leaked” into the template’s shared components, which means this project’s work did not degrade the template for the next site it would serve.

 4. Cross-device verification.
-Customisations were QA’d against Chrome, Firefox, Safari, and Edge on desktop, tablet, and mobile viewports — the standard agency breakpoint set.
+We QA’d customisations against Chrome, Firefox, Safari, and Edge on desktop, tablet, and mobile viewports — the standard agency breakpoint set.
 Each QA round covered the pages affected by the round’s design deltas, not the whole site, which is how a templated build stays efficient without losing coverage.

 44 URLs across 40 days, with the agency asking the team to move at real-time priority from day 8 onward.
-Staying inside the 22-hour estimate meant applying template defaults wherever the Figma did not explicitly require a deviation — customisation effort was reserved for the pages where the design diverged, not distributed evenly.
+Staying inside the 22-hour estimate meant applying template defaults wherever the Figma did not explicitly require a deviation — we reserved customisation effort for the pages where the design diverged rather than spreading it evenly.
 That ordering is what kept the QA loop at 3 rounds rather than the usual 15.

 Operational Integrity at handoff

-Internal QA during the build caught two issues before staging handoff: URL-structure inconsistency (half the sitemap URLs were missing trailing slashes — flagged in chat, «Со слешем все делаем» was the call, and the full 44-URL surface was corrected) and a content-language error on the doctor bio page (wrong pronouns from the template placeholder, caught via CX backlog row 83 and fixed pre-handoff).
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Internal QA during the build caught two issues before staging handoff: URL-structure inconsistency (half the sitemap URLs were missing trailing slashes — flagged in chat, the call was to standardise on trailing slashes, and we corrected the full 44-URL surface) and a content-language error on the doctor bio page (wrong pronouns from the template placeholder, caught in the CX backlog and fixed pre-handoff).
+Pre-handoff QA ran through Site Checker — see our QA approach for the categories and the rule that no page ships with an open finding.
+Post-handoff, the agency’s own review pushed findings into the shared backlog, which our fix loop cleared up to sign-off.

 Results

-The outcome, restated plainly: the agency’s Figma was implemented against their branded template across 44 pages and 10 templates, over 40 calendar days, inside the 22-hour estimate.
+The headline: we implemented the agency’s Figma against their branded template across 44 pages and 10 templates, over 40 calendar days, inside the 22-hour estimate.

 Process